-(Fremont County) - A health advisory was issued today for Henrys Lake and upper Island Park Reservoir in Island Park, Idaho, by Eastern Idaho Public Health and the Idaho Department of Environmental Quality (DEQ).
-Water samples confirmed the presence of the blue-green algae species Microsystis, Anabaena, and Aphanizomenon-species with the potential to produce dangerous toxins.
+(Fremont County) - A health advisory was issued today by Eastern Idaho Public Health and the Idaho Department of Environmental Quality (DEQ) for Henrys Lake and the shoreline of Upper Island Park Reservoir in Fremont County, ID due to the presence of harmful algal blooms (HABs).
+Water samples confirmed the presence of the blue-green algae species Gloetrichia, Dolichospermum, and Aphanizomenon-species with the potential to produce dangerous toxins.
 Precaution is advised.
 The public will be advised when the concern no longer exists.

 Blue-green algae are microscopic bacteria that occur naturally in healthy water bodies.
-Under the right conditions the physical appearance of blue-green algae blooms can be unsightly, often causing thick green mats along shorelines.
+Under the right conditions, the physical appearance of blue-green algae blooms can be unsightly, often causing thick green mats along shorelines.
 They might also cause an unpleasant odor or stench.
 They occur in water conditions that are common during the warmer summer months.

-People recreating near Henrys Lake and Upper Island Park Reservoir are advised to avoid swallowing or inhaling water and to avoid direct contact with water containing visible algae.
+People recreating at Henrys Lake and Upper Island Park Reservoir, near the dam up to Buttermilk boat ramp and Lakeside Lodge area are advised to avoid swallowing or inhaling water and to avoid direct contact with water containing visible algae.
 Drinking water from the lake is especially dangerous.
 The toxins cannot be removed by boiling or filtering the water.
 If people choose to eat fish from this area, they should remove all fat, skin, and organs before cooking since toxins are more likely to collect in those tissues.